How to Combat Misinformation and Find Reputable Sources Online

 - Pay attention to how the information makes you feel.
 If a post doesn’t sit right with you, it may be a sign that something’s up — maybe the person or source is only painting half the picture or has a motive they haven’t shared.
 Take your gut feeling as a sign to fact-check the information.

 - Recognize the effect of your echo chamber.
 Many of us live within an echo chamber, where all of the opinions and ideas we come across on social media align with our own.
-It can be troubling when something you see online doesn’t align with your political beliefs, but that doesn’t always mean it’s false.
+It can be troubling when something you see online doesn’t align with your beliefs, but that doesn’t always mean it’s false.

 - Ask an adult you trust for guidance.
 Processing everything you read and watch on social media can be a lot.
 You can make it easier by talking to an adult you trust who can help you make sense of it all.
 It could be a parent or relative, librarian, teacher, tutor, coach, or someone else in your life who you can rely on.